thokozani2005/PoeChatBotPart1/README.md

 ![image](https://github.com/user-attachments/assets/3a4a0a0a-57d9-425e-a15a-167596eedbb9)

-Fourth picture shows how the bot functions when the user inpyuts the correct details
+Fourth picture shows how the bot functions when the user inputs the correct details
 ![image](https://github.com/user-attachments/assets/886aa534-beba-4a22-a747-cce7c7cb9a85)
 Fifth picture shows how the bot stores meaning it identifies the user's name
 ![poe-first](https://github.com/user-attachments/assets/17b2da7a-c56b-4df3-91b8-d0ce127b8397)